bryceshen1/Customizing-and-managing-Issues/.github/steps/1-search-syntax.md

 ## :keyboard: Task: Create an Issue

 1. Navigate to the Issues tab in your repository
-2. Click on create new Issue
+2. Enter the required fields for your issue
 3. Make sure to label the Issue as a bug and assign it to yourself
+4. Click on **create** to make a new Issue

 ## :keyboard: Task: Create your first advanced search